 December 8 is the Solemnity of the Immaculate Conception, which is a holy day of obligation.
-The Mass will be celebrated at 12:00 pm in Chinese.
+This year, the Mass will be celebrated on Thursday at 12:00 pm in Chinese.
 The Immaculate Conception is the patronal feast day of the United States.
 All are invited to attend.

 Through the centuries the Church has become ever more aware that Mary, “full of grace” through God, was redeemed from the moment of her conception.
 That is what the dogma of the Immaculate Conception confesses, as Pope Pius IX proclaimed in 1854: